Lars Nootbaar Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 13th-ranked team ERA among all league pitching staffs (4.07).
+- The Marlins have a 4.13 team ERA that ranks 15th among all MLB pitching staffs.

-- Marlins pitchers combine to give up 92 total home runs at a clip of 1.1 per game (to rank 12th in baseball).
+- The Marlins rank 12th in baseball in home runs allowed (94 total, 1.1 per game).

-- His most recent appearance came on Friday against the Atlanta Braves, when the right-hander tossed 3 2/3 innings, surrendering seven earned runs while allowing six hits.
+- The righty last appeared on Saturday against the Atlanta Braves, when he threw a third of an inning, allowing six earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.